COUNTY COMPETITION RULES

 10. Qualiffying players will be expected to play in these finals on the specified fixed times and dates as listed in the L.I.B.A. programme for the season.

 11. Failure to attend without adequate excuse shall result in exclusion from the competitions the following season.

 ALL SEMI FINALS & FINALS

-12. The only reason allowed for re-arranging a match will be when players are involved in "fixed day" National matches governed by the E.I.B.A. or the E.W.I.B.A.
+12. The only reason allowed for re-arranging a match will be when players are involved in “fixed day” National matches governed by the E.I.B.A., the E.W.I.B.A., English Bowling Federation or Bowls England.
 When a match has to be re-arranged the Competition Secretary will fix a date, time & venue.
 County re-arranged matches will take preference over club fixtures.

-13. Dress will be Whites & Club tie which may be removed after the trial ends.
-Registed club shirts may be worn providing all players in the team wear them.
+13. Dress will be White or EIBA Registered Club Shirt, Whites or EIBA Registered Trousers below the waist (shorts are now permitted).
+Any coloured Bowls Manufactured Shoes are also allowed.
 All bowls shall have Club stickers attached, & where there is a colour clash the association shall provide alternative stickers.

 14. The Host Club shall be responsible for providing suitable markers if required.
 The County will provide umpires.
 Any dispute other than an umpiring decision will be settled by the controlling Authority, whose decision shall be final.

-15. The draw for the rinks will be made prior to the day of play in front of witnesses.
+15. The draw for the rinks will be made on the day of play in front of the players.

 16. The Competition Secretary will ensure that no player playes on the same rink twice.
 Where this is not possible a match shall be staged on a rink that both players / teams have already played.

 The Lincolnshire Bowling Association would appreciate that all Host Clubs arrange the best possible presentation for the Finals within the constraints of the facilities available